Updated December 6, 2024

 Origins of Urban Agriculture

 The history of urban agriculture dates back to about 3,500 B.C., according to the American Society of Landscape Architects’ (ASLA) blog.
 At a symposium of historians and landscape architects, they discussed how Mesopotamian farmers began setting aside plots in growing cities.
+Roughly 1,500 years later, aqueducts carried mountain water into the semi-desert towns of Persia, enabling food production.
+Agriculture in these urban centers was also aided by fertilizer produced by urban waste – or what modern urban farmers call “compost.”

-Two other early examples come from the Western Hemisphere in the 1400s A.D.
+Two other early urban agriculture examples come from the Western Hemisphere in the 1400s A.D.
 A notable instance was the nutritionally self-reliant city of Machu Picchu in Peru.
-“Scarce water was reused time and again, step-by-step down the mountain,” urban agriculture expert Jac Smit wrote in the foreword of the book “Continuous Productive Urban Landscapes.”
-“Biointensive vegetable beds were designed to catch the afternoon sun and stretch the season.
+“Scarce water was reused time and again, step-by-step down the mountain,” urban agriculture expert Jac Smit wrote in the foreword of the book Continuous Productive Urban Landscapes.
+He continued, “Biointensive vegetable beds were designed to catch the afternoon sun and stretch the season.
 Water and land crops were brought together to resist the frequent mountain frost.”

-The History of Urban Agriculture in the Early 21st Century
+Urban Agriculture in the Industrial Era

 The precursor to urban agriculture in the 21st century may be the enclosure movement in England.
 It foreshadowed the Industrial Revolution, and according to authors in volume 44 of “Horticultural Reviews,” the movement “divided parishes and open-access lands with hedges, fences, and walls, wiping out ancient land-use patterns and excluding peasants from vast tracts of land.”
-Despite social unrest to resist the enclosure movement, the rural poor became displaced.
+Despite attempts to resist the enclosure movement, the rural poor became displaced.
 Events like the popular Midland Revolt uprising (and the subsequent Newton Rebellion, which resulted in 40-50 people killed) led to some concessions, like allotments, which are public spaces in the city used for food production.

 From 1880 to the early 1900s, allotment gardens became a popular way for European cities like London, Paris, and Stockholm to help the urban poor become self-provisioning.
 In peri-urban areas, or land that immediately surrounds a city, poor families were given land to garden.
 This idea wasn’t unique to those European cities, however.
-Glowa mentioned how several urban planners, designers, and theorist connected that notion to urban farming.
+Glowa mentioned how several urban planners, designers, and theorists connected that notion to urban farming.
 For instance, at the turn of the century, Ebenezer Howard’s garden city movement included gardens and larger agricultural fields within walking distance of town.
 Also, in the 1930s, Frank Lloyd Wright’s Broadacre City advocated for agricultural uses on each home’s one-acre allotment.

-Front lawn grass strips emerged as one of the most widespread crops, most municipalities outlawed the production of animals such as chickens in suburban neighborhoods, and many outlawed the production of vegetables, especially in front of the house, deeming such activities unsightly and antisocial.
+Front lawn grass strips emerged as one of the most widespread crops, most municipalities outlawed the production of animals such as chickens in suburban neighborhoods, and many outlawed the production of vegetables, especially in front of the house, deeming such activities unsightly and antisocial. – “Horticultural Reviews”

 The result was the separation between food production and urban areas.
 Urban agriculture wouldn’t come back into the mainstream until it emerged later in the 20th century.
 That began the movement that exists today.